astronomer/airflow-guides/guides/airflow-ui.md

 ## DAGs

 The DAGs view is the landing page when you sign in to Airflow.
 It shows a list of all your DAGs, the status of recent DAG runs and tasks, the time of the last DAG run, and basic metadata about the DAG like the owner and the schedule.
+You can toggle the Auto-refresh button (added in Airflow 2.4) to `on` to see the status of the DAGs update in real time.

 > Note: All screenshots in this guide were taken from an [Astronomer Runtime](https://docs.astronomer.io/astro/runtime-release-notes) Airflow image.
-Other than some modified colors, the UI is the same as that of OSS Airflow.
+Other than some modified colors and in some screenshots an additional `Astronomer` tab, the UI is the same as that of OSS Airflow.

 ![DAGs View](https://assets2.astronomer.io/main/guides/airflow-ui/2_4_DAGs.png)